TOP TIPS ON WHAT TO WEAR FOR YOUR FAMILY PORTRAIT SESSION!

-More than any other question, clients always ask what they should wear to their family session.
+More than any other question, clients always ask what to wear to their family portrait session.
 Coordinating your outfits can be a daunting task, but it doesn’t have to be!
 This post covers tons of tips to help you with styling.

 WANT A FOOL-PROOF FORMULA?

 Put most of the family in different neutral shades (i.e. ivory, gray, beige) and then add a few pops of coordinating color.

 1. START WITH ONE PERSON

 It’s way easier to visualise the whole puzzle once you know what one piece looks like!
 Try starting with mom or daughter, since women’s clothing tend to have more colours and prints.